aderuwe/bernard-docs/docs/consuming.rst

 ---------

-When a message is dequeued it is also marked as invisible (if the driver supports this) and when the message have been consumed it will be acknowledged.
+When a message is dequeued it is also marked as invisible (if the driver supports this) and when the message have been consumed then it will also be acknowledged.
 Some drivers have a timeout on the invisible state and will automatically requeue a message after that time.
-Therefor it is important to have a timeout greater than it takes for you to consume a single message.
+Therefore it is important to have a timeout greater than it takes for you to consume a single message.